BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 - Spamming macros (or triggering them too quickly) should queue unfinished ones, ensuring each macro is only added once to memory.

-- I've noticed once that the script wonldn't work if the "Rockstar Games Launcher" window was opened.
-Try closing it, and everything should work fine.

 # TODO (sorted by likelihood of completion)